 Here is an example of 4 variations on the same property in Boston that only has 3 units Unit 1, 2 and 3 and not units 2OJ, X1 and U1 or TH3L.
 The neighborhood Brighton is also used synonymously with the city Boston which adds to the data mismatch.

 As you can see, it is not an easy task for even a multi-billion dollar company such as Zillow to address data quality in just their own data let alone try to clean up data from so many more disparate sources.
-There are inherent data issues in the source data and then there are people trying to game the system for their own gain.
+There are inherent real estate data management issues in the source data and then there are people trying to game the system for their own gain.

 The data needs to be cleaned and normalized to some standard format to check whether a listing for sale or rent is a duplicate listing or a unique listing in one website and then also be able to compare if it is the same listing across multiple websites.